 It tells you to eat carbs but we know that can’t be true if those with illnesses are told not to eat them and get better and lose weight, right?

-This meal plan isn’t really a full meal plan but gives you a basic guide when you draw a blank of what you can eat.
+This meal plan isn’t really a full meal plan but like other keto charts it gives you a basic guide when you draw a blank of what you can eat.

 It is especially a help for beginners with an easy to follow meal plan.